Prahlada: Other conflicts

 According to the Devi Bhagavata Purana, Prahlada was compelled to wage war against Indra and the devas by the daityas.
 In the fierce devasura war that ensued, Prahlada emerged as the victor.
-Fearing that the asura king would destroy the devas, Indra prayed to Mahadevi, and Prahlada responded in kind.
-Pleased, the goddess pacificed both of them and they returned to their abodes.
+Fearing that the asura king would destroy the devas, Indra prayed to Parvati, and Prahlada responded in kind.
+Pleased, the goddess pacified both of them, and they returned to their abodes.

-Prahlada, Virochana, Bali, and Bana fought against Shiva and the devas when Andhaka attacked Kailasha.
-Prahlada had strongly advised Andhaka against the invasion, but Andhaka refused.
-Andhaka was eventually defeated by Shiva, and Prahlada once more became King of the Asuras.
+Prahlada, Virochana, Bali, and Banasura fought against Shiva and Parvati with the devas and devis when Andhaka attacked Kailasha.
+Prahlada had strongly advised Andhaka against the invasion of Kailasha, but Andhaka refused.
+Andhaka was eventually killed by Shiva and Parvati, and Prahlada once more became the King of the Asuras.

-Prahlada was present during the churning of the ocean and also fought in the Tarakamaya War against the devas.

 Prahlada's son was Virochana, who was the father of Bali.
 The devas had Virochana killed by taking advantage of his generosity.
 Prahlada raised his grandson, Bali.
-Later on, Prahlada and Bali lived on Sutala Loka under the instructions of Vishnu.
+Later on, Prahlada and Mahabali lived on Sutala Loka under the instructions of Lord Vishnu.

-It was Prahlada who asked Shukracharya to acquire the Mritasanjivani mantra from Shiva, to save the asuras from the devas.

 After a long life, Prahlada attained Vaikuntha.
-Prahlada's great-grandson was the thousand-armed Banasura, who was humbled in battle by Krishna.
+Prahlada's great-grandson was the thousand-armed Banasura, who was defeated in battle by Krishna in Mahabharata.